 Congratulations on your engagement!
-Your decision to enter into the relationship of marriage is a wonderful sign of hope and strength to the faith community of St. Monica.
+Your decision to enter into marriage is a wonderful sign of hope and strength to our faith community.
 You have reached your decision after much discussion and prayerful thought, but it is just the first step in the process of building a successful marriage.
-With your family and friends, you will be sharing your commitment with the community and become for us a sign and symbol of God’s great love for the human family.
+With your family and friends, you will share your commitment with the community and become a sign and symbol of God’s great love for the human family.

 1. Marriage Information Night